craftingcity/The-Known-World/Prenotes Dec 06 24.md

 ### Intro

-When last we left our heroes, they committed murder in [[Moonlight]], were taken to and had broken out of jail, robbed a Guild of Merchants' caravan, and escaped into the night, leaving Cedric and his morals to
+When last we left our heroes, they committed murder in [[Moonlight]], were taken to and had broken out of jail, robbed a Guild of Merchants' caravan, and escaped into the night, leaving Cedric and his morals to explain the situation in the morning.

+You four have begun your journey as adventurers; you have money, goods, and a mystery to solve.
+There are places to go, things to take, and people to kill.

+What do you do?

 ### What does the World Know?